JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ### Parameters

 Function parameters are defined using Pascal notation, i.e. *name*: *type*.
 Parameters are separated using commas.
-Use a [trailing comma](coding-conventions.html#trailing-commas) when declaring function parameters.
+The Kotlin code style recommends using a [trailing comma](coding-conventions.html#trailing-commas) when you declare function parameters.
 Each parameter must be explicitly typed:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>